lightninglabs/lightning-api/source/index.html.md

 ### LightningNode
-LightningNode represents an individual vertex/node within the channel graph.
+An individual vertex/node within the channel graph.
 A node is connected to other nodes by one or more channel edges emanating from it.
 As the graph is directed, a node will also have an incoming edge attached to it for each outgoing edge.

 Field | Type | Label | Description
 ----- | ---- | ----- | -----------